VaidehiGouda/M1_OrganiseNames_Util/4_TestandOutput/README.md

-There are some test cases which was considered important.
+Some test cases which is checked are mentioned here.